 A one-time challenge & response over the internet.
 License works on up two separate machines.

 For previously authorized computers

-To start a 20-day fully functional trial, Press the "Add to cart (Demo)" button and complete the checkout.
+To start your 40-day fully functional trial for 2 computers, Press the "add to cart" Trial button and complete the checkout.
 Follow the instructions you will get by email.
 No dongle required.